-Often referred to simply as RF, Radiofrequency Ablation is performed in an outpatient setting using only local anesthetic and only takes about an hour.
+Often referred to simply as RF, Radiofrequency Ablation is performed in an outpatient setting using only local anesthetic and only takes about an hour for the Vein Treatments.
 In the case of RF ablation the anesthesia doubles as part of the treatment.

 To start, large quantities of anesthetic are pumped under the skin to surround the vein.
 This not only provides excellent pain control but also presses the blood out of the vein and against the catheter.
 This also protects the surrounding tissue from heat produced during treatment.
 “It’s a great little procedure,” says Dr. Giraldo.
 “It does exactly what it’s supposed to do and nothing else.
 That’s what you want in a minimally invasive procedure.”

 Laser Ablation of Veins